 Illustrates the history of Canso Town and eastern Guysborough County, with exhibits from Canso Harbour.

-Exhibits showcases the light-keeper’s way of life and demonstrates the operations of the light station.
+Exhibits showcase the light-keeper’s way of life and demonstrate the operations of the light station.

 A peaceful, historic park that features a series of large stones, all painted by a talented artist.

 Displays of artifacts and photos of the mining and fishing history of Goldboro and the surrounding areas.

 The lighthouse has been an important and integral part of the local community since the establishment of the first lighthouse in 1901.

 This heritage building features a museum and visitor information centre.